muchimi/JoystickGremlinEx/docs/usage.md

 The last mode cannot be deleted.
 A profile must have at least one mode defined.

-#### Mode device
+#### Mode/Profile device

-A special mode device, appearing as the "Mode" tab defines a pair of virtual buttons triggered by GremlinEx on mode change.
+A special mode device, appearing as the *Mode/Profile* tab defines a pair of virtual buttons triggered by GremlinEx on mode change.

 One triggers when the mode is entered.
 The other triggers when the mode is exited (meaning, the before the new mode that was selected is activated).